 The Royal Mint Experience, Llantrisant

 Ever wondered where your coins come from, how they’re made or why they look like they do?
 Take a journey into the world of money-making at The Royal Mint Experience.
-This guided factory experience based in the home of UK currency.
+This fascinating guided factory experience is based in the home of UK currency in Llantrisant - you can find out the history of coin making and watch the money-makers at work.
 The interactive exhibition lets you follow the lifecycle of a coin from design to distribution, with plenty of rare coins and medals for you to look at.

 National Museum Cardiff